 To Endurance, an increasing amount of paid claims indicates that more car owners are taking advantage of its extended warranty protections.
 This is a welcome sign that the company is meeting our commitments and helping customers with repairs.

 There are other advantages to Endurance vehicle service contracts, including 24/7 roadside assistance (with towing coverage and lockout assistance), rental car reimbursement, trip-interruption support, and convenient terms (monthly payments start at $99).
 Our 30-day money-back guarantee means you can request a cancellation in the first month of your coverage, typically for a full refund.
-Policyholders can also choose from any ASE Certified mechanic or repair facility for covered repairs.
+Contract holders can also choose from any ASE Certified mechanic or repair facility for covered repairs.

 Customers also have access to one year of Elite Benefits.
 These extra features are worth up to $2,000 and cover tire repairs and replacements, collision repair discounts, key fob replacement, and more.
 Just pay a small activation fee to enroll in these services.

 What is the limit of liability for an Endurance warranty?

 In practical terms, Endurance coverage options for mechanical breakdowns are capped at the vehicle’s actual cash value at the time of the incident.
 The total benefit over the contract term can’t exceed the vehicle’s purchase price.